 ‘Funnel analysis’ describes process flow, where in its beginning the number that we measure is relatively big, and in each step within the process this number is getting smaller along the way till the end point.

-To explain better the usage of this analysis, let’s take for example a general sale process.
-In this example, for a lead to become a sale, there is a process one must to go through:
+Example: general sale process.
+For a lead to become a sale, there is a process one must to go through:

 Within each step, some leads are dropping, which had been invested on.
 The objective of the sales department is to have as smaller difference as possible between the amounts of leads to the won deals to reduce wasted investments.